WillCO8/palomine/README.md

 ---

+## ✨ Inspiration

+Palomine was born from a question that lingered after the COVID lockdowns:
+**What about the people who had to go through it alone?**
+That feeling of isolation — of needing someone to talk to, someone who *gets* you — stuck with me.

+I wondered how AI could help fill that emotional gap.
+Not replace real people, but offer comfort, encouragement, or even a familiar voice when it’s needed most.

+---

 ## 💡 Project Pitch & Vision

 In a world filled with generic bots and impersonal tech, **Palomine** offers something warmer, wiser, and more human.